How to Make an Italian Rainbow Cookie Cake for the Holidays

 We all know about rainbow cakes, but have you ever seen one created just for the holidays?
 This red and green version is not just dyed festive colors — it’s inspired by the classic Italian rainbow cookie!
-Bringing the tradition of sharing Christmas cookies and impressive, colorful cakes together, this tri-color confection is not only ultra cheery, but also extremely delicious.
+Bringing the tradition of sharing Christmas cookies and impressive, colorful cakes together, this tri-color confection recipe is not only ultra cheery, but also extremely delicious.

 Unlike other cookie-cakes where actual cookies are typically stacked to resemble a cake, this version is made with layers of the most delectable almond butter cake.
 Filled with sweet jam and smothered with the fudgiest, fluffiest chocolate icing, this cake is sure to impress at any holiday party.
 Red, green and white have never looked so tasty.